Does the idea of a lucrative paycheck for a dangerous short-term gig in one of the world’s hot spots appeal to you?

 Other considerations?
 It is not going to be a nine-to-five job.
 Typical contracts have you based in the Middle East or Africa.
 Your shift may be 12 hours.
 You could average six days a week for a one-year period, with a four-week vacation halfway through.
 Alternatively, you may work for two months but then have an unpaid break before your next contract.

 Interested in finding out what defense contracting companies are hiring veterans right now?
-Join the ranks and we will send you alerts everytime we post a defense contractor position.
+Join the ranks of our email subscriber list where we send alerts every time we post a defense contractor position.

-A great place to explore private security contracting opportunities is careers.gijobs.com.
-Some sponsored companies that are currently hiring include:
+A great place to explore private security contracting opportunities is our job board careers.gijobs.com.
+These companies have informed us they want to hire Veterans!